Emergent Chern-Simons Interactions in 3+1 Dimensions: Summary and Outlook

 The next, crucial development for this work will be to bring its mathematical paradise down to earth in concrete material realizations.

-3mm {\bf Acknowledgement}: MS and THH thanks Julia Hannukainen and Jens H Bardarson for insightful discussions.
-MS acknowledges fruitful discussions with Emil J. Bergholtz at an early stage of this project.
-FW is supported by the U.S. Department of Energy under grant Contract Number DE-SC0012567, by the European Research Council under grant 742104, and by the Swedish Research Council under Contract No. 335-2014-7424.
+3mm {\bf Acknowledgement}: M.S. and T.H.H. thanks J. Hannukainen and J.H.
+Bardarson for insightful discussions.
+MS acknowledges fruitful discussions with E.J.
+Bergholtz at an early stage of this project.
+F.W. is supported by the U.S. Department of Energy under Grant Contract No. DE-SC0012567, by the European Research Council under Grant No. 742104, and by the Swedish Research Council under Contract No. 335-2014-7424.

 \begin{widetext}